SR-6500 and SR-6500A Ultra High Resolution Spectroradiometers

 The SR-6500 can be used in the field for in situ mineral, vegetation and soil identification and analysis running off a 7.4 volt 94 Watt hours lithium-ion battery that weighs around 2 pounds.
-Two lithium-ion batteries are provided and are secured in the backpack with the SR-6500 for approximately 6 hours of field use.
+One lithium-ion battery is provided and secured in the backpack with the SR-6500 for approximately 3 to 4 hours of field use.

 What kind of applications will benefit from the higher resolution?